-What: I was always interested in compiling lists of facts or data – and biology is quite amenable to that
+What: I was always interested in compiling lists of facts or data (particularly, as a kid, cricket averages) – and biology is quite amenable to that

 Who: I did have a very good biology teacher at school in Nottingham called Jim Cook, but I would also say Naomi Langmore, who supervised me briefly as an undergraduate and was the person who made me realise that biology (and science) is as much about ideas as it is about facts.
 It all become a lot more interesting after that.

 What was your favourite book as a child?